ISIS Egypt Attack: Images Of Dead Children Lacking? Some Trump Supporters Think So

 Of the people who are bothered by the lack of images of dead children, some are attributing it to what they see as a media bias against Christians and of the West, while others believe the press wishes to dampen the severity of the Egypt attack for the reason that they don’t want to be insensitive towards Muslims, given that the bombings were carried out by ISIS, a group of radical Islamists.

 President Trump’s recent attack on a Syrian military base was shocking for many of his supporters.
-A day or so after the strike, it came out by way of the New York Times that The Donald had changed his tune on Syria after seeing the footage of the effected youths of the gas attack, which he was told was committed by Syrian leader Bashar al-Assad.
+A day or so after the strike, it came out, by way of the New York Times, that The Donald had changed his tune on Syria after seeing the footage of the affected youths of the gas attack, which he was told was committed by Syrian leader Bashar al-Assad.
 This, of course, caused the media to speculate that Trump witnessing what had happened to “innocent, beautiful babies and children,” as he’d called them, had been the ultimate deciding factor regarding Syria.

 Given this, it seems that these Trump fans, some of whom feel betrayed by him for allowing the strike on Syria, are blaming the media for influencing his emotions.
 Their logic, given through their tweets, is that “of course the media won’t show pictures of the little ones who died in Egypt, because that would drive him to attack the responsible party (ISIS) like he did with Syrian leader Bashar al-Assad.”
 According to their own words, they believe the media elite and Washington politicians want more war, and ISIS plays a crucial part in that.